1 – Large and well-developed catchment area

 5 – Powerful hub with strong connectivity in the heart of Europe

 Zurich Airport’s location in the heart of Europe makes it the ideal transfer point for global and regional air travel.
-It is an active traffic hub handling more than 763 flights per day to a total of 206 destinations in 68 countries.
+It is an attractive traffic hub handling more than 763 flights per day to a total of 206 destinations in 68 countries.
 Thanks to its efficient infrastructure and short passenger distances, connection times as short as 40 minutes can be ensured.
 In addition, Zurich Airport with its own station is the best-connected point in Switzerland, offering 363 rail, 793 bus and 402 tram departures per day, which makes Zurich Airport a true intermodal hub.

 Optimum purchasing power